 Hello KES families.
-I am excited to be your school nurse this year.
-This is my 3rd year in school nursing but my first at Kyle Elementary.
-I have been a nurse for approximately 9 years and have worked in different areas including the Emergency Department, Labor and Delivery, and Pre-Op/Post-Op.
-I have always truly enjoyed working with children.
-My jobs prior to becoming a nurse consisted of chidcare/education.
+I am excited to be returning for another year with your students.
+This is my 4th year in school nursing, but I have been a nurse for approximately 10 years and have worked in different areas including the Emergency Department, Labor and Delivery, and Pre-Op/Post-Op.
 I live in Buda with my husband and 5 children who are spread across multiple schools throughout Hays CISD.
 I am looking forward to a wonderful year with all of our students and families.

 School nursing is a professional registered nursing specialty that involves identification, assessment, prevention, and intervention to remedy or modify students' health needs.
 The nurse's goal is to promote the optimum health of students and the students' abilities to achieve their individual educational goals.

 Nurses monitor required immunizations, perform mandated health screenings, track communicable diseases, plan for emergencies and provide direct care to students.
 Please use the links to the left to learn more about the Hays CISD District Health Services.